citp/privacy-policy-historical/p/po/por/portlandgeneral.com.md

 Back to top

 Notification of changes
 The privacy policy was effective as of Jan.
-10, 2003, and last updated March 18, 2011.
+10, 2003, and last updated June 15, 2011.
 Due to the rapidly evolving technologies on the Internet, this policy may be updated.
 All revisions will be posted to this site.
 If, in the unlikely event we are going to use users’ personally identifiable information in a manner substantially different from that stated at the time of collection, we will notify users by posting a notice on our website for 30 days before the new use takes effect.

 Back to top